 Does the thought of brushing dog teeth make you cringe, roll your eyes, whimper, slink away–and feel guilty?
 You’re not alone.
-But once that puppy-sweet breath morphs into curl-your-eyebrows stench, it’s long past time to address that stink-icity.
+But once that puppy-sweet breath morphs into curl-your-eyebrows stench, it’s long past the time to address that stink-icity.

 6 Easy Fresh Breath Tips

 - Dry food won’t “cure” dental disease, but it doesn’t stick to teeth as readily as wet foods.
 Crunching dry food can reduce dental problems by about 10 percent, though, so offering your dog “crunchies” after moist dinners can help.
 At my house, Shadow-Pup and Karma-Kat love Greenies.
 You can get tiny fish-shaped Greenies treats for cats, and different treat-sizes Greenies for dogs.
 At Karma’s last exam, our veterinarian said his teeth looked like a one or two-year-old (he’s actually nearly nine!).

 - Many dogs relish healthy people foods like raw veggies or fruit, and chewing on these “detergent” foods can help scrub teeth clean.
 Offer dogs carrots or apple slices for healthy natural dental snacks.
 Make ’em big pieces, too, so he must gnaw off a piece rather than gulp it whole.
 Here are some safe people foods for pets.

 - Most veterinary dentists dislike cow bones, pig hooves, and other hard chew objects that may break your puppy’s teeth.
 Sterilized bones designed for doggy dental care, though, may be just the ticket.
 Lately, Shadow-Pup has enjoyed these trachea “bone” dog treats, fully digestible and crunchy.

 - Puppies love to chew.
 Offer your dog a legal object that also has dental benefits, like the “dental toys” that contain a nubby surface designed to scrub the teeth.
 Please supervise, though.
 Too many of the so-called “indestructible” chew toys get eaten, and cause blockage problems.

 - Mess With His Mouth.
 Over several weeks, get your dog used to having his mouth handled.
 You can get pups used to having something inserted into their mouth by flavoring your finger with low-salt chicken broth, or peanut butter (yum!).

 - Use Toy Props.
 Once they accept mouth handling and like the toothpaste, try propping the puppy’s mouth open with a favorite toy.
 Simply encourage him to bite on a chew object, and wrap your hand around his muzzle to hold it in place.
 That gives you access to his open mouth and also gives him something to do with his teeth.
-Use the same toy each time, so he identifies it with tooth attention–and getting a GREAT reward afterwards.
+Use the same toy each time, so he identifies it with tooth attention–and getting a GREAT reward afterward.
 Practice doing this several times and praising him while giving toothpaste treats before you introduce a toothbrush.

 - “Finger” The Teeth.
 Some puppies better accept your finger.
-Finger toothbrushes are available for brushing pet teet, or simply wrap a damp cloth over your fingers and use that to scrub the outside of his teeth.
+Finger toothbrushes are available for brushing pet teeth, or simply wrap a damp cloth over your fingers and use that to scrub the outside of his teeth.
 Puppy tongues clean the inside surface of teeth so you won’t have to worry about poking too far inside the mouth.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
-Do you have a new puppy and need answers?
+Do you have a new kitten and need answers?
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
-Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!